-MLB is back: How to watch Yankees vs. Nationals, Giants vs. Dodgers on Opening Night
+MLB is back: How to watch Yankees vs. Nationals, Giants vs. Dodgers on opening night

 Where will games be played?

-On July 18, the Blue Jays announced they would not be playing home games in Canada as planned.
-It's currently unclear where exactly the club will settle for the season.
-One possibility is Buffalo, New York, where the team's Triple-A affiliate, the Buffalo Bisons, play their games.
+On July 18 the Blue Jays announced they would not be playing home games in Canada as planned.
+It's still unclear where exactly the club will settle for the season, and it may end up not having a "home" stadium at all.

 All baseball games, regardless of city, are set to be played without fans.